KarthikaSaran/HPDF-Task1a/README.md

 ## Development Server starts

-As the pthon file is successfully run, development server starts with this output
+As the python file is successfully run, development server starts with this output
 ```
 * Restarting with stat
 * Debugger is active!